KawaharaLab/PhysRes/README.md

 The prediction $y_p$ is then done over the trained state $x_t$:\
 $y_p = x_t \cdot W_{out}$

-This can be obtained from `physres.Test(0.7, Y)` where the parameter 0.7 represents the ratio of the number of training samples over the total number of points in the timeseries, and Y is the target timeseries.
+This can be obtained from `physres.Test(0.7, Y)` where the parameter 0.7 represents the ratio of the number of training samples over the total number of points in the timeseries, and Y is the target timeseries.\
-For MNIST, unzip MNIST-dataset.zip first, and run the implementation of the model trained as a classifier.
+For MNIST, unzip MNIST-dataset.zip in the data folder first, and run the implementation of the model trained as a classifier.

 ## Hyperparameters
-Although it is recommended to keep the defaults settings, the two main hyperparameters latency and scaling can be changed for optimization on the specific task.
+Although it is recommended to keep the defaults settings, the two main hyperparameters latency and scaling can be changed for optimization on a specific task.
 For example a grid search can be implemented for fine-tuning.
 Normalization should be done with min-max for best results, but sine wave is used in the physical implementation.
 Also, the error can be computed with either NRMSE (recommended) or NMSE.
 For more details, please check: https://journals.aps.org/prapplied/abstract/10.1103/PhysRevApplied.22.064045